 • Sugar – we prefer using organic sugar to make the simple syrup and sweeten the lemonade.
 If you want to substitute for a different sweetener, see the variations below.

-• Size – look for smaller to medium-sized fruit.
+• Size – look for smaller to medium-sized fruit that feels heavy for its size.

 • Color – a bright yellow color is a good indicator of ripeness.

-• Texture – the skin should be wrinkle-free and firm but with a slight give.
-Then, when you pick it up, the lemon will feel heavy for its size.
+• Texture – the skin should be wrinkle-free and firm with a slight give.

 How to Make Lemonade